 Head to your next night’s accommodation, at the Ellenbrae Station Homestead.
 Camp between two billabongs or stay on the homestead and enjoy dinner and breakfast with your welcoming hosts.
 From here, you can canoe down the river and go bushwalking and birdwatching.

-El Questro Wilderness Park, WA
+Ellenbrae Station to El Questro Wilderness Park

 From Ellenbrae, you can stop for a swim or cup of tea at Durack River Crossing and fish for barramundi at Jack’s Waterhole.
 At Lookout Cockburn Range you’ll see sweeping views of the Cockburn Range, Durack and Pentecost Rivers and Cambridge Gulf.
-Continue on to the one million acre El Questro Wilderness Park - a working cattle station and unique holiday destination on the Kimberley’s eastern edge.
+Continue on to the one million acre El Questro Wilderness Park - a working cattle station and unique holiday destination on The Kimberley's eastern edge.
 With four major river systems, you’ll see animals, birds and fish in the rivers, fresh water springs and salt water estuaries.
 Stay in accommodation ranging from deluxe homestead rooms to bush camp sites.